splunk/observability-workshop/content/en/s4r/1-workshop-goals/_index.md

 ##### 8. Splunk Synthetics

-Wouldn't it be great if we could have **24/7** monitoring of our application, and be **alerted** when there is a problem?
+Wouldn’t it be great if we could have **24/7** monitoring of our application, and be **alerted** when there is a problem?
 This is where Synthetics comes in.
-We will show you a simple test that will run every 5 minutes and check the health of a typical user journey through the Online Boutique.
+We will show you a simple test that runs every 1 minute and checks the performance and availability of a typical user journey through the Online Boutique.

 ##### 9. Wrapping up